Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **slugStyle** - Which [slug style](#entity-slug-style) is used.
 Default value is `LOWERCASE`.
 * **slugUnique** - A boolean specifying if the slug is unique or not.
 Default value is `true`.
 * **slugUpdatable** - A boolean specifying if the slug can be changed or not.
 Default value is `true`.
-* **softDeleteable** - Whether deleted items should only be marked as deleted instead of deleting them.
-Defines also whether the entity workflow provides means for trashing and recovering items or for deleting them.
-See [SoftDeleteable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/softdeleteable.md) and [workflow types](#entity-workflow-type) for more information.
-The default value is `false`.
-Be careful with combining this with other behaviours, as it seems there are problems with for example using it together with loggable, timestampable and blameable.
-Thus this is **deprecated** and will be removed in a future version.
-Consider using loggable instead for which also undeletion functionality is generated (see above).
 * **tree** - Whether and which tree strategy is applied.
 Default value is `NONE`.
 More information about what the generator creates for trees can be found in the the section about [tree types](#entity-tree-type).

 ![Tree functionality with context menu and drag n drop](images/generator_tree.png "Tree functionality with context menu and drag n drop")